1. List of Board Members and Coordinators

 Former President of U3A Adelaide and current Web Master for both U3A Adelaide and U3A SA.
 She is also a Volunteer in the Office, a member of the Program Committee and tutors in computer-based fields.
 Pauline had a 25 year teaching career in the Education Department, Catholic Education and TAFE, and is mainly interested in computing, travel, croquet, theatre, reading, good food and wine, as well as being a grandmother.

 Ruth joined the U3A in 1999, the committee in 2005 and has been Secretary and a member of the Program Committee for the last 6 years, with specific responsibility for Languages.
 She comes from an Education background as teacher of Humanities in a Catholic Secondary school, then Principal of a Girls’ Middle School.
 She also headed the Catholic Education committee looking at the rational development of Catholic school.
-Immediate Past President of U3A Ad
+Immediate Past President of U3A Adelaide.

 Audio Visual Co-ordinator Roger Bills